Nourish - Japanese Style Short Grain Brown Rice Salad

 paper dipped in oil.
 When the pan is just hot enough to sizzle, pour just enough egg mix to cover the base.

-Rub the pan with a little more oil and pour a second layer, lifting the first roll to allow the liquid under.
+- Rub the pan with a little more oil and pour a second layer, lifting the first roll to allow the liquid under.
 Repeat the rolling action in the opposite direction.
-At this stage you can sprinkle some chives on the next next layer after pouring the egg.
+At this stage, you can sprinkle some chives on the next layer after pouring the egg.

-Carefully turn out onto plate and allow to cool.
+- Carefully turn out onto a plate and allow to cool.
 Cut into thin slices for serving.

-For the mushrooms.
-Place the remaining soya and mirin in a small pan and bring to the boil.
+- For the mushrooms.
+Place the remaining soy and mirin in a small pan and bring to the boil.